Nexis-Network/homepage/content/docs/extensions/neon-utils.md

 ---
 title: The neon_utils extension
-subtitle: Monitor how Exzo Network's Autoscaling feature allocates compute resources
+subtitle: Monitor how Nexis Network's Autoscaling feature allocates compute resources
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.818Z'
 ---

-The `neon_utils` extension provides a `num_cpus()` function you can use to monitor how Exzo Network's _Autoscaling_ feature allocates vCPU in response to workload.
+The `neon_utils` extension provides a `num_cpus()` function you can use to monitor how Nexis Network's _Autoscaling_ feature allocates vCPU in response to workload.
 The function returns the current number of allocated vCPUs.

-For information about Exzo Network's _Autoscaling_ feature, see [Autoscaling](https://neon.tech/docs/introduction/autoscaling).
+For information about Nexis Network's _Autoscaling_ feature, see [Autoscaling](https://neon.tech/docs/introduction/autoscaling).

 ## Install the `neon_utils` extension

-Install the `neon_utils` extension by running the following `CREATE EXTENSION` statement in the Exzo Network **SQL Editor** or from a client such as `psql` that is connected to Exzo Network.
+Install the `neon_utils` extension by running the following `CREATE EXTENSION` statement in the Nexis Network **SQL Editor** or from a client such as `psql` that is connected to Nexis Network.

 ```sql
 CREATE EXTENSION neon_utils;
 ```

-For information about using the Exzo Network **SQL Editor**, see [Query with Exzo Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-For information about using the `psql` client with Exzo Network, see [Connect with psql](/docs/connect/query-with-psql-editor).
+For information about using the Nexis Network **SQL Editor**, see [Query with Nexis Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+For information about using the `psql` client with Nexis Network, see [Connect with psql](/docs/connect/query-with-psql-editor).

 ## Use the `num_cpus()` function

-In Exzo Network, computing capacity is measured in _Compute Units (CU)_.
+In Nexis Network, computing capacity is measured in _Compute Units (CU)_.
 One CU has 1 vCPU and 4 GB of RAM, 2 CUs have 2 vCPUs and 8 GB of RAM, and so on.
 The amount of RAM in GB is always 4 times the number of CUs.
-A Exzo Network compute can have anywhere from .25 to 7 CUs.
+A Nexis Network compute can have anywhere from .25 to 7 CUs.

 When you enable _Autoscaling_ for a compute endpoint, you define a minimum and maximum compute size, as shown below: